Vindexus/mcgrules/onemoresong.md

 ### 7. Fill Dancefloor

 If any crowd members have been removed, move all dancers forward towards the stage.
-Then draw new crowd members and fill in the back of the crowd.
+Then draw new crowd members to fill in the crowd back to its original size.

 #### Example
 Before